apache/nuttx/boards/README.txt

   based bootloader.

 boards/arm/tiva/tm4c123g-launchpad
-  This is the port of NuttX to the Tiva® TM4C123G LaunchPad.
-The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.
+  This is the port of NuttX to the Tiva TM4C123G LaunchPad.
+The Tiva TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM Cortex-M4F-based microcontrollers from Texas Instruments.

 boards/arm/tiva/tm4c1294-launchpad
-  This is the port of NuttX to the Tiva® TM4C1294 LaunchPad.
-The Tiva® TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.
+  This is the port of NuttX to the Tiva TM4C1294 LaunchPad.
+The Tiva TM4C123G LaunchPad Evaluation Board is a low-cost evaluation platform for ARM Cortex-M4F-based microcontrollers from Texas Instruments.

 boards/arm/tmx570/tms570ls31x-usb-kit